choiboi/android-api-example/README.md

  5. Select the "Android" folder and click "Open"
  6. Select "Finish" and the project should appear in your "Package Explorer"

-####Instructions For Implementing Android APIs
+#### Instructions For Implementing Android APIs
  * [Android Toast Example](http://choiboijames.blogspot.ca/2013/08/android-toast-example.html)
  * [Android Camera Intent Example](http://choiboijames.blogspot.ca/2013/08/android-camera-intent-example.html)
  * [Android Gallery Intent Example](http://choiboijames.blogspot.ca/2013/08/android-gallery-intent-example.html)

-####License
+#### License
 ```
- Copyright (C) 2013  James Choi
+    Copyright (c) 2019 James Choi (choiboi)

-    This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by
-    the Free Software Foundation, either version 3 of the License, or
-    (at your option) any later version.

-    This program is distributed in the hope that it will be useful,
-    but WITHOUT ANY WARRANTY; without even the implied warranty of
+    Permission is hereby granted, free of charge, to any person obtaining a copy
+    of this software and associated documentation files (the "Software"), to deal
+    in the Software without restriction, including without limitation the rights
+    to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+    copies of the Software, and to permit persons to whom the Software is
+    furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all
+    copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+    IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
+    FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
-    GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License
-    along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+    AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+    LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+    OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+    SOFTWARE.
 ```